Good or bad?

 Keep reading and make an informed decision.

 To eat red meat, or not to eat red meat?
 That is the question, and it’s time to find the answer.
-On the one hand, many nutritionists and medical professionals warn that consumption of red meat should be either minimized or eliminated from a healthy diet.
+On the one hand, many nutritionists and medical professionals warn that the consumption of red meat should be either minimized or eliminated from a healthy diet.

 The anti-red meat arguments range from health reasons to the detrimental effects of meat processing and consumption on the environment and ethical concerns.
 Vegetarians can be extremely passionate about their cause and choice of nutritional lifestyle.